B4R05/redux-aws-invoicer/client/README.md

 ## Form Validation

-- React form validation libraries such as 'Formik' would have been ideal to use and is more dependable.
-For the sake of speed, I validated all fields manually.
+- React form validation libraries such as 'Formik' would have been ideal to use than manual validation.

 - When creating or updating an invoice, 'Date Paid' can be left blank and cannot accept a future date but only the current date to a date since the last ten years.

-# Styling
+## Styling

 - Styling was kept to a minimum using Semantic UI.